ENHERTU® (fam-trastuzumab deru - GuruFocus.com

 - Lactation: There are no data regarding the presence of ENHERTU in human milk, the effects on the breastfed child, or the effects on milk production.
 Because of the potential for serious adverse reactions in a breastfed child, advise women not to breastfeed during treatment with ENHERTU and for 7 months after the last dose.

 - Females and Males of Reproductive Potential: Pregnancy testing: Verify pregnancy status of females of reproductive potential prior to initiation of ENHERTU.
 Contraception: Females: ENHERTU can cause fetal harm when administered to a pregnant woman.
-Advise females of reproductive potential to use effective contraception during treatment with ENHERTU and for at least 7 months following the last dose.
-Males: Advise male patients with female partners of reproductive potential to use effective contraception during treatment with ENHERTU and for at least 4 months following the last dose.
+Advise females of reproductive potential to use effective contraception during treatment with ENHERTU and for 7 months after the last dose.
+Males: Advise male patients with female partners of reproductive potential to use effective contraception during treatment with ENHERTU and for 4 months after the last dose.
 Infertility: ENHERTU may impair male reproductive function and fertility.

 - Pediatric Use: Safety and effectiveness of ENHERTU have not been established in pediatric patients.

 - Geriatric Use: Of the 883 patients with breast cancer treated with ENHERTU 5.4 mg/kg, 22% were ≥65 years and 3.6% were ≥75 years.
 No overall differences in efficacy within clinical studies were observed between patients ≥65 years of age compared to younger patients.
 There was a higher incidence of Grade 3-4 adverse reactions observed in patients aged ≥65 years (60%) as compared to younger patients (48%).
+Of the 101 patients with unresectable or metastatic HER2-mutant NSCLC treated with ENHERTU 5.4 mg/kg, 40% were ≥65 years and 8% were ≥75 years.
+No overall differences in efficacy or safety were observed between patients ≥65 years of age compared to younger patients.
 Of the 125 patients with locally advanced or metastatic HER2-positive gastric or GEJ adenocarcinoma treated with ENHERTU 6.4 mg/kg in DESTINY-Gastric01, 56% were ≥65 years and 14% were ≥75 years.
 No overall differences in efficacy or safety were observed between patients ≥65 years of age compared to younger patients.

 - Renal Impairment: A higher incidence of Grade 1 and 2 ILD/pneumonitis has been observed in patients with moderate renal impairment.
-Monitor patients with moderate or severe renal impairment.
+Monitor patients with moderate renal impairment more frequently.
+The recommended dosage of ENHERTU has not been established for patients with severe renal impairment (CLcr <30 mL/min).

 Notes